wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/add_phone_to_plugin.md

 The `files` option naming is important: it will use the files from the file section with the corresponding name, prepended by `file_`.
 So `file_T46S_T48S_T42S_T41S-fw`.

-Also, the package will use the `yealink-fw` install method.
-It is already in the file, so **you do not need to add it**, but to be clear this is its content:
+Also, the package will use the `yealink-fw` installation method.
+It is already in the file, so **you do not need to add it**, but to be clear this the contents:

 ```
 [install_yealink-fw]